SanyamSuyal/lostshop.vercel/VERCEL_DEPLOYMENT.md

 # Deploying to Vercel

-This guide will help you deploy your Discord bot marketplace application to Vercel.
+This guide will help you deploy your LostShop marketplace application to Vercel with our improved deployment configuration.

 ## Prerequisites